 As a supply teacher, you're expected to mark all work from the lessons you've taught unless you're told otherwise.
 It would be unfair to expect the permanent class teacher to mark work from a lesson they weren't even present for.
 However marking work in a school you've never been to before can be tricky, especially as every school seems to have a different marking policy!
-Here are some tips to make sure you mark books to the appropriate standard without it taking hours and hours.
+Here are some tips to make sure you to save time on marking in your next supply role!

 When you're new to a school make sure to find out about the marking policy.
 A great way to find out is to ask the parallel class teacher, or another teacher, for a quick explanation.
 They're always happy to help and appreciate your efforts to do things properly.
 However, if all teachers are busy or you've been called into the school at the last minute and have less time to do this look for the marking policy on walls or in the front pages of exercise books.
 Exercise books give great clues as to how the teacher likes to mark.
 It gives examples of what colours are used for marking, correcting and next steps.
 This alone can be enough information for you to mark work effectively.